 What am I doing what I'm doing for?

 This is about your values.
 What values do you live by?
 What is important to you?
-Also think about immaterial values that enrich you from within and are an anchor for you, no matter what happens on the outside (e.g. gratitude, love, appreciation, liveliness, personal responsibility).
+Also think about intangible values that enrich you from within and are an anchor for you, no matter what happens on the outside, e.g.